dan-r/HomeAssistant-NissanConnect/README.md

 From the Home Assistant Integrations page, search for and add the Nissan Connect integration.

 ## Update Time
 Following the model of leaf2mqtt, this integration can be set to use a different update time when plugged in.
+When HVAC is turned on the update time drops to once per minute.

 ## Entities
-This integration exposes the following entities:
+This integration exposes the following entities.
+Please note that entities will only be shown if the functionality is supported by your car.

 * Binary Sensors
     * Car Connected - On when the car is plugged in (EV Only)
     * Car Charging - On when the car is plugged in and drawing power (EV Only)
+* Sensors
+    * Battery Level
+    * Charge Time
+    * Internal Temperature
+    * External Temperature
+    * Range
+    * Odometer
+* Climate
+* Device Tracker
+* Buttons
+    * Update Data - Force an update